gabrielcuvillier/ue5-parametric-cornell-box/README.md

 - __Sphere Material__: the material applied to the sphere for the _Sample Sphere_ content type ;
 - __Content Mobility__: allows to change mobility of the content geometry.
 By default, content have Static mobility, so that it is both compatible with dynamic and static lighting.

+### Cornell Box - Static Lighting Workarounds

+Static Lighting comes with a few limitations on its own: the Emissive light type is not properly supported (both with CPU and GPU lightmass), and the Directional light type does not behaves well (only with CPU lightmass, GPU lightmass is fine).
+A couple of additional advanced attributes are provided as workaround for these issues:

+#### Advanced

+- __Use Reflected Light for Emissive in Static Lighting__ (ON by default): automatically replace the Emissive light type by a Reflected Light if light Mobility have been set to Static or Stationary.
+Reflected Light is supported in static lighting scenarios, and both light types are roughly equivalent in terms of behavior.
+- __Disable Directional Light in Static Lighting__ (OFF by default): automatically disable the Directional Light type (replaced by None) if light Mobility have been set to Static or Stationary.
+With CPU Lightmass, the barn angle and length used by the Directional Light are not correctly taken into account, leading to incorrect results.
+Use this setting to disable such light type.
+Note that there is no issue with GPU Lightmass.

 ## Technical considerations

 - The Box is transformable in 3D through the usual transformation attribute of Actors.
 For scaling, while it works, it is nevertheless preferable to directly change the box dimension attributes ;

 - Geometry Scripting is not used, because dynamic meshes are not 100% functional with Lumen.
 Instead, the project relies on instancing and scaling of elementary static meshes (each individual wall, the emissive light source, the sample content, etc.).

+- It is not recommended to tweak attributes of the individual Cornell Box components (such as the Walls mesh components, the Rect Light component, etc.), as these components are dynamic and recomputed by the blueprint code at each box reconstruction (which would override your values).
+Though, for some specific settings such as the Overriden Lightmap Resolution, changing them works fine.

 - This project is done exclusively using Blueprints.
 While the code is not very difficult to implement and understand, some parts are in fact a little bit trickier than you might think: the lighting setup in particular, with a lot of parts relative to each other and various corner cases.
 This is not just a simple scaling of a predefined box (otherwise for example, you could not change the individual box dimensions while keeping the same wall thickness, and the Rect Light would not change its size).